Inumbratus/Inumbratus.github.io/index.md

 * * *

 ## Game Development with Unreal Engine 5 (2023)
-I co-wrote a [book](https://bpbonline.com/products/game-development-with-unreal-engine-5?_pos=1&_sid=82f4a319d&_ss=r) (with one of my uni teachers who was briefly a coworker) about the basics of Blueprints in UE5
+I co-wrote a [book](https://bpbonline.com/products/game-development-with-unreal-engine-5?_pos=1&_sid=82f4a319d&_ss=r) (with one of my uni teachers who was briefly a coworker) about the basics of development using Blueprints in UE5

 * * *